new-age.

 Daisy - innocence

-plucked the petals from a daisy was how Victorian girls discovered
+they plucked the petals from a daisy was how Victorian girls

-whether their suitors were true or not.
-Northern girls once believed
+discovered whether their suitors were true or not.
+Northern girls

-that if they closed their eyes and picked a handful of daisies, the
+once believed that if they closed their eyes and picked a handful

 |